TomasHubelbauer/lyrics/README.md

 to the exact size of the lyrics line so it fits snugly around it and can be dragged without stealing the pointer outside of the lyric line's hitzone.

+### Allow scrolling up or down while over the lyrics to adjust unsynchronized

+The pace of the synchronized lyrics is linear now.
+With the ability to hold up or rush the pace, it will be possible to correc the timing issues with linear unsynchronized lyrics.
+Also consider saving the changes to manually synchronized lyrics for reuse.

 ### Fix the second synchronized lyric update always being an empty line

 I think this might be a problem with my logic.